depixusgenome/trackanalysis/doc/CycleApp/hairpingroup.rst

 .. figure:: ../_images/hairpingroup.png

-    Display on all beads attached to a given hairpin as well as the current bead.
+    Displays showing beads attached to a given hairpin as well as the current bead.
     The rates and durations for all *selected* peaks are shown on the bottom plots.